syncfusion-content/xamarin-docs/Xamarin/Busy-Indicator/Sizing.md

 ---
 layout: post
 title: Sizing support in Syncfusion SfBusyIndicator control for Xamarin.Forms
-description: Learn how to customize the size of the control viewbox
+description: This section will explain about how to customize the size of the Xamarin.Forms SfBusyIndicator control viewbox.
 platform: Xamarin
 control: BusyIndicator
 documentation: ug